An Ongoing Series of Informational Entries from Pevic Mesh Trials I Watched

 She admitted knowing how much Ethicon spent on marketing compared to the small amount Ethicon was willing to spend on research and development.

-Thomas Kline asked Elbert whether the discrepancy in funds spent on marketing versus research and development was indicative of what Ethicon as a company truly valued.
+Plaintiff's counsel asked Elbert whether the discrepancy in funds spent on marketing versus research and development was indicative of what Ethicon as a company truly valued.
 They agreed the numbers speak for themselves.

-Tom Kline asked Elbert whether a person being able to afford a Mercedes may nonetheless decide to purchase a more economy car like a KIA.
+Plaintiff's counsel asked Elbert whether a person being able to afford a Mercedes may nonetheless decide to purchase a more economy car like a KIA.
 Implying that a person spends money on what is truly valued.

 Hard to argue Ethicon valued safety when unwilling to fund a clinical trial to insert the TVT-O into a single live woman prior to a worldwide launch of the mesh product.